davidande/passwordpusher_docker_synology/README.md

 use yaml_config as yaml file

+fill free to change passwords and usernames for more security

 create

 done

-fill free to change passwords and usernames

 use your prefered gateway to get https